LivingWithHippos/unchained-bot/README.md

   "bot_token": "Paste here your bot token, check https://core.telegram.org/bots#6-botfather" }
 ```
-You can alternatively copy, paste, and rename the file `templates/template_config.json` and edit its content.
+You can alternatively copy and paste the file `templates/config.json` and edit its content.

 ####  4. Run the software

-Install the following dependencies (a setup.py is under construction):
+- Install the following dependencies (a setup.py is under construction):

 ```shell script
 python-telegram-bot
 requests
 ```
-If you think you'll use the [api parser](#api-parser) you'll also need
+If you are going to use the [API parser,](#api-parser) you'll also need

 ```shell script
 beautifulsoup4
 lxml
 ```

-Move to the folder `debrid` and run `main.py` using your favourite method
+- Move to the folder `debrid` and run `main.py` using your favourite method
 ```shell script
 python main.py
 ```

-If this your first time running it, talk to the bot (search for it using the username you chose in step 1) and use `/login` to start the login procedure.
+If this your first time running it, talk to the bot (search for it using the username you chose in [step 1](1.-create-your-telegram-bot)) and use `/login` to start the login procedure.

 **IMPORTANT:**
 The bot will respond only as long as the software runs.
 My suggestion is to use a raspberry pi.